Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 Beaver Builder is available on three pricing plans.
-Each option allows use on an unlimited number of sites and includes access to support and plugin updates for one year.
+Each option allows use on an unlimited number of sites, and includes access to support and plugin updates for a year.
 After a year, you can either renew your license at a reduced rate or continue using the plugin unsupported.
-The higher priced options include the Beaver Builder WordPress theme, multisite compatibility, and the ability to remove the branding from the page builder.
+The higher-priced options include the Beaver Builder WordPress theme, multisite compatibility, and the ability to remove the branding from the page builder.

-Visual Composer is the lowest priced option here.
+Visual Composer is the lowest priced option.
 For a one-time fee of just $34, you can use the plugin on a single website.
 This price includes lifetime access to plugin updates and six months of access to support from the plugin developers.
-This six-month support period can be extended to 12 months for $11.25 extra.
+This six-month support period can be extended to 12 months for an additional $11.25.

-All three of these page builder plugins are well-designed and powerful tools that will enable you to create custom designs for your WordPress website.
+All three of these page builder plugins are well-designed and powerful tools that’ll enable you to create custom designs for your WordPress website.

 Overall, Beaver Builder is the best WordPress page builder plugin.
-It has a good mixture of attractive pre-built page templates, useful content modules, and perhaps most importantly of all, the most user-friendly interface.
+It has a good mixture of attractive prebuilt page templates, useful content modules, and perhaps most importantly, the most user-friendly interface.